Witness Post: Joe Campanella

 Play with HEART:

-Campy’s father, Joseph Arthur Campanella, grew up in Ohio and day kwas a celebrated athlete and talented football at Cathedral Latin High School in Cleveland.
-He went on to play outstanding football for the Buckeye’s at Ohio State.
+Campy’s father, Joseph Arthur Campanella, grew up in Cleveland, Ohio and was a celebrated athlete and a talented football player at Cathedral Latin High School.
+He went on to play outstanding football as a defensive guard for the Buckeye’s at Ohio State.
 In his senior year he finished second in the voting for the 1952 Outland Trophy, given annually to the Best Lineman in the country.
-That year the award was given to Maryland’s defensive tackle, Dick Modzelewski.
+That year the trophy was given to Maryland’s defensive tackle, Dick Modzelewski.
 Campanella was drafted in the third round of the illustrious NFL class of ‘52.
 He was picked to play defensive line for the Cleveland Browns.
 As a home state player, Campanella received some great recognition.
-In 1954, however, with one child in the house and another on the way, he was traded to the Baltimore Colts—370 miles from Cleveland
+In 1954, however, with one child in the house and another on the way, he was traded to the Baltimore Colts—370 miles from his home town.

 There is an often-told story about the Baltimore Colts that includes an anecdote about young Campy, and Alan “The Horse” Ameche, which has become part of urban legend.
 Ameche, who played at University of Wisconsin, was voted the Heisman Trophy winner in 1954 for the Badgers and he was the Colts’ first round draft pick that year.